-Greg Henslee, age 57, Affiliated Director of the Board, has been a director since being appointed in November 2017.
+Greg Henslee, age 58, Affiliated Director and Executive Vice Chairman of the Board, has been a director since 2017.

-Experience: Mr. Henslee has served as a member of the Board since November 2017.
-Mr. Henslee has served as Chief Executive Officer since February 2005 and has been an O'Reilly Team Member for 33 years.
-Mr. Henslee served O'Reilly as President from December 2012 to February 2017; Co-President from 1999 to 2012; Senior Vice President of Information Systems, Inventory Control, Customer Service, Computer Operations, Pricing and Loss Prevention from 1998 to 1999; Vice President of Store Operations from 1995 to 1998; and Director of Computer Operations and Loss Prevention from 1993 to 1995.
+Experience: Mr. Henslee has served as a member of the Board since November 2017 and Executive Vice Chairman of the Board since May 2018.
+Mr. Henslee served as Chief Executive Officer from February 2005 until May 2018.
+Mr. Henslee served O'Reilly as President from December 2012 to February 2017; Co-President from 1999 to 2012; Senior Vice President of Information Systems, Inventory Control, Customer Service, Computer Operations, Pricing and Loss

+Prevention from 1998 to 1999; Vice President of Store Operations from 1995 to 1998; and Director of Computer Operations and Loss Prevention from 1993 to 1995.

-Qualifications and Skills: Mr. Henslee is being nominated as a Director because, among his other qualifications, he possesses over 35 years of experience in the automotive aftermarket industry and 33 years of experience and expertise in the Company's operations, strategic planning and leadership development, as well as holds leadership positions on various automotive aftermarket organizations and associations.
+Qualifications and Skills: Mr. Henslee is being nominated as a Director because, among his other qualifications, he possesses over 35 years of experience in the automotive aftermarket industry and 34 years of experience and expertise in the Company's operations, strategic planning and leadership development, as well as holds leadership positions on various automotive aftermarket organizations and associations.

-Jay D. Burchfield, age 72, Independent Director of the Board, has been a director since 1997.
+Jay D. Burchfield, age 73, Independent Director of the Board, has been a director since 1997.

-Experience: Mr. Burchfield serves as a Director, Chairman of the Compensation Committee, and Member of the Audit, Executive and Nominating and Corporate Governance Committees of Simmons First National Corporation since May 2015; Chairman of the Board and Director of Trust Company of the Ozarks from April 1998 until his retirement in October 2015; Senior Principal of SilverTree Companies, a real estate company, since January 2010.
+Experience: Mr. Burchfield serves as a Director, Chairman of the Compensation Committee, and Member of the Audit, Executive and Nominating and Wealth Committees of Simmons First National Corporation since May 2015; Chairman of the Board and Director of Trust Company of the Ozarks from April 1998 until his retirement in October 2015; Senior Principal of SilverTree Companies, a real estate company, since January 2010.
 Mr. Burchfield's career has spanned more than 40 years in the banking and financial services industry.